dev-cody/perfectPaws/README.md

-# Perfect Paws Documentation
+# Perfect Paws
 Perfect Paws is a pert adoption website to help families find and apply to adopt their new best friend.

 This website will feature an easy to use administrator login for a owners of the company to add, remove, update pet listings.
-They will also be able to see application requests from potential adopters.
+They will also be able to see application submissions from potential adopters.

 This is a full-stack development project created by dev-cody.